Look at this image below. It will show you why you need to read this article from beginning to end regarding Merch by Amazon.

 Merch by Amazon pays fairly well in comparison to other services.
 For instance, a t-shirt sold for $25 will net you almost $12 in royalties.
 On many other sites, a $25 t-shirt sale will only bring you about $4-6.

 With the right keywords, it’s possible to rank any product high in Amazon’s search engine results.
-All of the products on their website tend to rank highly on internet search engines, and that means your t-shirts will receive organic traffic.
+All the products on their website tend to rank highly on internet search engines, and that means your t-shirts will receive organic traffic.
 If you sell your t-shirts on other web platforms, you may have to do a hefty amount of self-promotion to make a sale.
 On Amazon, you can choose your t-shirt niche and keywords carefully to find buyers.

 Use your time wisely.
-While you are waiting for formal acceptance into the Merch program, you can do t-shirt research and perfect your designs.
+While you are waiting for formal acceptance into the Merch program, you can do research and perfect your t-shirt designs.
 You’ll want to find good niche keywords, and you’ll want to create an eye-catching piece of clothing.

 The actual t-shirt creation process is simple.
 Amazon has a template that will help you size your PNG file for placement on the t-shirt.
 The final creation process is short and sweet: